Lessons from Traveling Around the World: Reflections After Years on the Road

 Perhaps most importantly, I have come to believe that we in the Western world are too attached to material things.
 I must admit that after spending extended time in third world countries I always return to the U.S. filled with gratitude.
 Compared to emerging countries, the U.S. suffers precious little corruption and is blessed with untold freedoms.
 Our cities are clean and relatively safe.
 Our infrastructure is among the best in the world.
 I have wept over being able to flush toilet paper rather than dispose of it in a trash bin.

 And yet, I can’t shake the feeling that our values have gone slightly astray.
 I was filled with shame recently when I overheard a woman in Chicago berate a grocery store clerk because her particular brand of cereal was out of stock.
 She had 100 others to choose from; people in most countries are lucky if they have two.
 We want big houses, shiny new cars, and overpriced brand-name clothing.
 But demanding the best of everything comes with a price: long work hours, high stress, short vacations, and ever-diminishing family time.
 I was as guilty as anyone.
 I had the big house and all the rest of it.
 Looking back, I now realize just how unimportant those things were.
 What matters, what truly matters, is our relationships with the people we love.
-On the occasion of my seven year anniversary of traveling, more than anything, I am grateful to have learned this lesson.
+I am grateful to have learned this lesson.
 And I thank each and every one of you for being with me on this journey of discovery.